Checklist for international students taking freestanding courses

 Students without a Swedish personal identity number

 Once you have received your second notification of selection, you can activate your account at SLU.
-You can do this by 21 December 2023 for courses in the spring semester.

 With the student IT account, you can log in to student computers, the student web, use the library's resources and log in to your SLU email account.